xinychen/transdim/README.md

 ![logo](https://github.com/xinychen/transdim/blob/master/images/transdim_logo_large.png)

-Machine learning models make important developments about spatiotemporal data modeling - like how to forecast near-future traffic states of road networks.
+Machine learning models make important developments in the field of spatiotemporal data modeling - like how to forecast near-future traffic states of road networks.
 But what happens when these models are built with incomplete data commonly collected in real-world systems?

-About the Project
+About this Project
 --------------

 In the **transdim** (**trans**portation **d**ata **im**putation) project, we build machine learning models to help address some of the toughest challenges of spatiotemporal data modeling - from missing data imputation to time series prediction.
 The strategic aim of this project is **creating accurate and efficient solutions for spatiotemporal traffic data imputation and prediction tasks**.